 A completely synthetic fiber, nylon is known for its superior flexibility and excellent resilience.

-A velvet-like fabric that has been flattened to achieve a desired design or look.
+A velvet-like fabric that has been flattened to achieve the desired design or look.

 - Peau de Soie

-A heavy twill-weave drapeable satin fabric, made of silk fibers or a manufactured fiber.
+A heavy twill-weave satin fabric, made of silk fibers or a manufactured fiber.

 - Peruvian Pima Cotton